-Sub-goal 2: Develop faculty expertise in inclusive teaching pedagogies, and support and reward curriculum revisions that implement best practices in inclusive teaching.
+SUB-GOAL 2: Develop faculty expertise in inclusive teaching pedagogies and subject matter, and support and reward programs that implement best practices of inclusivity across our three major mission elements of teaching, research, and community engagement.

-Sub-goal 3: Support the academic and social needs of our students through CELS Academic & Student Affairs Office and our student programming (e.g the CELS leadership program, URISE; the Seeds of Success student organization SOS; and the freshman Living & Learning Community).
+• SUB-GOAL 3: Support the academic and social needs of our students through CELS Academic and Student Affairs Office and our student programming (e.g. the CELS leadership program, URISE; the Seeds of Success (SOS) student organization; and the first-year Living and Learning Community).

-Goal 2: CELS will recruit and support a diverse community of students, faculty and staff.
+CELS will recruit and support students, faculty, and staff to ensure diversity and inclusion of historically underrepresented groups from various backgrounds.

-Sub-goal 1: Recruit a more diverse faculty and staff to reflect and support our student body.
+- SUB-GOAL 1: Recruit a more diverse faculty and staff to reflect and support our student body. - SUB-GOAL 2: Increase recruitment of undergraduate and graduate students with a diversity of backgrounds.